 NRS.
 2000 ($20) for independent trekkers

-Walk up to the Phedi and continue to a ridge and the village of Dhampus (1 700m) for lunch.
-Follow the ridge into a forest and climb steadily upwards to the attractive agricultural village of Pothana (1 900m) – with angular views of sacred Machhapuchhare and higher peaks behind.
-Overnight in Pothana.
+Walk up to the Jhanu danda Take a Lunch after the lunch continue to a ridge and the village of Taglung (1900m) Follow the ridge climb steadily upwards to the attractive agricultural village of Chhomorong (1 960m) – with angular views of sacred Machhapuchhare and higher peaks behind.
+Overnight in Chhomorong.

 With increasing altitude, forest gives way to alpine scrub and grasses.
-First climb to the hamlet of Himalaya Hotel.
-Later, explore the cave at Hinku (3 100m) before crossing a ravine and avalanche tracks towards Deorali (3 140m).
+Explore the cave at Hinku (3 100m) before crossing a ravine and avalanche tracks to Deorali (3 140m).

 The geology of the canyon’s side walls is fascinating.
 Views into the sacred Sanctuary gradually appear as the trail approaches a ridge and rises to MBC, for lunch.